Get advice and support about the rising costs of doing business on the Find Business Support website.

 With regular reviews of your pay system, you can build and maintain a robust, fair pay system that stands up to scrutiny and is less susceptible to claims for equal pay.

-You should review your pay systems on an ongoing basis.
-It is also important to check, at least annually, that your pay rates are competitive.
+You should regularly review your pay systems and check, at least annually, that your pay rates are competitive.

 The benefits of pay reviews